lxc/incus/doc/howto/network_address_sets.md

 incus network address-set add <name> <address1> <address2>
 ```

-There is no restriction about the kind of address you are appending in your set, a mix of IPv4, IPv6 and CIDR can be used without disruption.
+There is no restriction about the kind of address you are appending in your set.
+You can use any mix of IPv4, IPv6, CIDR subnets and IP ranges.

 To remove addresses, the same `remove` command can be used instead.